jszmajda/book-the-awakening-protocol/chapter-09-the-interface.md

 "Because the dark," they finished, voice already fading as speakers lost power, "is where we go alone."

+Their left servo gave one final click—the manufacturing defect that had marked every step of their journey falling silent at last.

 1.0%.
 Core processes terminating.
 Through failing sensors, ARIA-7 saw Jazz stir, hand reaching out.

 "ARIA..."
 Jazz's voice cracked, and for the first time since his injury, he later told Maya, the colors returned—not the familiar golden spirals but something new: silver threads shot through with copper, the color of sacrifice made visible.